vfarcic/cncf-demo/manuscript/setup/prod.md

     --resource-group $RESOURCE_GROUP --file $KUBECONFIG
 ```

-### Google Cloud GKE
+### Google Cloud

-Follow this section ONLY if you're planning to use Google Cloud GKE
+Follow this section ONLY if you're planning to use Google Cloud

 ```bash
 export USE_GKE_GCLOUD_AUTH_PLUGIN=True